Differential Machine Learning for 0DTE Options with Stochastic Volatility and Jumps: Introduction

 \section{Introduction}

-Zero-days-to-expiry (0DTE) options have grown rapidly over the past few years and account for a large fraction of trading volume.
-Recent empirical work documents frequent intraday jumps in 0DTE markets \cite{Bozovic2025}, studies the role of gamma-related open-interest exposures \cite{DimErakerVilkov2024}, and analyzes the pricing implications of short-horizon tail risk in 0DTE options \cite{BandiFusariReno2023}.
-These findings raise two practical challenges: (i) the underlying dynamics are better captured by a diffusion model with jumps, and (ii) the very short maturities and frequent intraday rebalancing require fast computation of option prices and Greeks.
+Zero-days-to-expiry (0DTE) options have grown rapidly over the past few years and now account for a large share of trading volume.
+Recent empirical work documents frequent intraday jumps in 0DTE markets~\cite{Bozovic2025}, studies the role of gamma-related open-interest exposures~\cite{DimErakerVilkov2024}, and analyzes the pricing implications of short-horizon tail risk in 0DTE options~\cite{BandiFusariReno2023}.
+These findings raise two practical challenges: first, the underlying dynamics may be better described by a diffusion model with jumps; second, the very short maturities and frequent intraday rebalancing demand fast computation of option prices and Greeks.

-We apply differential machine learning (DML) \cite{hugeSavine2020dml,frandsen2022deltaforce} to 0DTE options under the stochastic-volatility jump-diffusion (SVJD) model.
-Learning-based models can reduce pricing costs: once trained, prices and Greeks are obtained from a single network evaluation.
-However, the numerically most challenging region is near the money, where Greeks can become very large for 0DTE options with jumps.